starsimhub/starsim/README.rst

 Usage and documentation
 -----------------------

-Documentation is not yet available.
+Documentation is available at https://docs.starsim.org.

 Usage examples are available in the ``tests`` folder.

 Contributing